suicaed/RR_RegionCost/README.md

 ## Updates

 ### 03.03.2021
+**Version 1.0.1** released
+- scripts works now on page load;
+- price is outputed in browser's dialog window instead of console
+- added possibility to copy cost's info to the clipboard

+### 03.03.2021
 **Version 1.0.0** released
 - "Get Price" button is available at region page, below building counts;
 - all info is available in console, after button was pressed.